-The proof in Chapter ?? that $\sqrt[n]{2}$ is irrational used this "obvious" fact.
-Instead of taking it for granted, we can prove this fact by induction.
+Instead of taking this fact for granted, we can prove it by induction.
 The proof will require a simple Lemma.

 Lemma.
 The product of two odd numbers is odd.

 To prove the Lemma, note that the odd numbers are, by definition, the numbers of the form 2k + 1 where k is an integer.
 But so the product of two odd numbers also has the form of an odd number, which proves the Lemma.